Yandy Díaz Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.

-- The Angels have a 4.59 team ERA that ranks 22nd across all league pitching staffs.
+- The Angels' 4.61 team ERA ranks 22nd across all MLB pitching staffs.

-- Angels pitchers combine to rank 22nd in baseball in home runs given up (153 total, 1.3 per game).
+- Angels pitchers combine to give up 153 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- The left-hander last pitched on Saturday against the Houston Astros, when he threw 4 2/3 innings, allowing seven earned runs while giving up six hits.
+- The right-hander's last appearance was on Sunday against the Houston Astros, when he tossed five scoreless innings while allowing four hits.

-- The 33-year-old has put together a 5.28 ERA and 7.6 strikeouts per nine innings across 21 games this season, while allowing a batting average of .278 to his opponents.
+- The 23-year-old has put up an ERA of 3.27, with 10 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.